Defoe Fournier & Cie.

-Summary

 From 1824 to 2016, Defoe Fournier & Cie. was an independent boutique investment and merchant banking company.
 As part of its traditional business, the firm and its partners were a source of financial advice for high-net-worth individuals, specifically large stockholders and "family trusts" of listed family businesses.

 Additionally, the firm acquired strategic and passive investment positions in various industries, often conducting its investment activities in the private placement marketplace and was an active investor in large project financing transactions, such as Langeled pipeline.
 The firm co-invests with the likes of ABN AMRO and HSBC.
 Many offshore oil drilling platforms, power generation plants, and toll roads were funded by the group's capital, and investments often involved large ownership positions in blue-chip European companies.

 On December 30, 2016, Defoe Redmount Defoe Redmount], a United States affiliate of Defoe Fournier, acquired a large part of Defoe Fournier & Cie's business, with around 20 investment and financial professionals joining the firm.
 The rest of Defoe Fournier's business operations, led by some of its partners, became part of another UK-based financial and investment group.

 History

 Initial years and through modern finance

 Founded as Defoe Fournier & Cie. in 1824 in Paris by Anatole Defoe and Mathis Fournier, the firm became a leading gold bullion trading house, establishing itself as a gold custodian and transfer agent.

-Over next 180 years, Defoe Fournier & Cie. did not really change.
-It was considered to be one of the most reliable partnerships and was recognized by many French and Belgian colony rulers who appointed Defoe Fournier & Cie. as their keepers of wealth.
-In the early years, much of the character of Defoe Fournier & Cie. can be attributed to its junior co-founding partner Mathis Fournier.
-He came to maturity during the turbulent times of French Revolution followed by Napoleonic Wars and The Empire, a period when the atmosphere was of rebirth, innovation, and tradition.
-When he co-founded Defoe Fournier & Co., his partner, Anatole Defoe, had been in banking for more than 20 years; however, it was Fournier's avant-garde approach to banking, a profession of utmost conservatism, was the reason of strong foothold the partnership gained within the establishment.
-Serving the needs of clients in remote areas and specialty situations, exemplified by colonial assets and major projects, the younger partner was the most celebrated traveling banker in Paris, mostly serving Defoe Fournier & Cie. needs by traveling where business required, and referring to his occupation as "merchant".
-The ability of Defoe Fournier & Cie. and the willingness of one of its senior partners to travel to any length and provide the highest level of support to clients has earned the company its respectable rank, result oriented reputation and high levels of profitability for many years to come.
-The utmost confidentiality maintained by Defoe Fournier & Cie., along with absolute financial prudence, were the cornerstones of its business.
+Many French and Belgian colonizers appointed it to manage their wealth.
+When Fournier co-founded the company, his partner, Anatole Defoe, had been in banking for 20+ years.
+Fournier willingness to travel any distance for clients made him a reputable banker in Paris.